-- Terms Of Membership: Membership is at will and reviewed annually at the Spring IEIC meeting.
+- A. Terms Of Membership: Membership is at will and reviewed annually at the Spring IEIC meeting.

-- Mandated Sector Membership Representation:
+- B. Mandated Sector Membership Representation:

-- o Health
+- (1) Health

-- Education
+- (2) Education

-- o County Human Services
+- (3) County Human Services

-- o Early Childhood Family Education Programs
+- (4) Early Childhood Family Education Programs

-- o Head Start
+- (5) Head Start

-- o Parents Of Young Children With Disabilities Under Age 12
+- (6) Parents Of Young Children with Disabilities Under Age 12

-- o Child Care Resource And Referral
+- (7) Child Care Resource and Referral

-- o School Readiness Programs
+- (8) School Readiness Programs

-- Current Service
+- (9) Current Service

-- Additional Representative Membership:
+- C. Additional Representative Membership:

-- o Private Agencies
+- (1) Private Agencies

-- o Public Agencies
+- (2) Public Agencies

-- School Nurses
+- (3) School Nurses

-- Other Members
+- (4) Other Members

-- Ex Officio Membership:
+- D. Ex Officio Membership:

-- o MDE designee
+- (1) MDE designee

-- COE staff
+- (2) COE staff

-- o Regional Low Incidence Facilitator
+- (3) Regional Low Incidence Facilitator

-- Recruitment/ Selection Of Membership:
+- E. Recruitment/ Selection of Membership:

-- Determined by the Region 10 IEIC
+- F. Determined by the Region 10 IEIC

-- Elected Offices:
+- G. Elected Offices:

-- o Chair
+- (1) Chair

-- o Chair-elect
+- (2) Chair-elect

-- o Recorder
+- (3) Recorder

-- Position Funded by Region 10 IEIC
+- H. Position Funded by Region 10 IEIC

-- Coordinator
+- (1) Coordinator

-- Position requires approval each year at the Spring meeting so that the budget for the upcoming year can be appropriately set
+- (a) Position requires approval each year at the Spring meeting so that the budget for the upcoming year can be appropriately set.

-- Duties include:
+- (b) Duties include:

-- to ensure that the IEIC goals are addressed,
+- (i) Ensure that the IEIC goals are addressed.

-- to be a communication link/liaison,
+- (ii) Be a communication link/liaison.

-- to attend regional and state meetings
+- (iii) Attend regional and state meetings.

-- to support the work of the IEIC
+- (iv) Support the work of the IEIC.

-- Other officers: ICC Representatives (2)
+- I. Other officers: ICC Representatives (2)

-- Meeting Facilitator: The Chair/Chair-elect will be responsible to facilitate the Region 10 IEIC meetings.
+- J. Meeting Facilitator: The Chair/Chair-elect will be responsible for facilitating the Region 10 IEIC meetings.

-- Assurance Of Area Representation:
+- K. Assurance Of Area Representation:

-- There will be 2 representatives from each county in the Region 10 IEIC including representation from the mandated sector membership.
+- (1) There will be 2 representatives from each county in the Region 10 IEIC including representation from the mandated sector membership.
 The representative will share information from those constituents.

-- Removal/Replacement: Members of the Region 10 IEIC who are unable to continue on the Regional IEIC: Priority will be to fill the vacancy with the mandated sector membership defined in statute.
+- (2) Removal/Replacement: Members of the Region 10 IEIC who are unable to continue the Regional IEIC: Priority will be to fill the vacancy with the mandated sector membership defined in statute.
 If unable, another representative from that county may serve.
 In the event a Regional IEIC committee member shall miss two of the scheduled committee meetings in a twelve-month period without notifying the IEIC Chair(s), the Chair(s) of the Regional IEIC Committee shall have the right to remove the absent member and the membership committee shall fill the vacancy thereby created.

-- Conflict Of Interest: Any individual working for an agency that may benefit from a decision that is made would need to disclose that potential conflict of interest.
+- (3) Conflict Of Interest: Any individual working for an agency that may benefit from a decision that is made would need to disclose that potential conflict of interest.
 No member of the Committee may cast a vote on any matter that would provide direct financial or other perceived benefit to that member or otherwise give the appearance of a conflict of interest.